Hellraiser: Hellseeker: Critical reception

-Based on 8 reviews, the film received a 0% on Rotten Tomatoes with an average rating of 3.6 out of 10.
+Film Threat said it "rarely does it cross the mediocrity line from TV movie to feature film" and "all the cutbacks prove to make H6 neither interesting nor involving".

-Richard Scheib of Moria called the movie "quite an oddity".
-He stated that "Hellseeker would have worked much more effectively if it were not a Hellraiser film, one suspects" and rated it two and a half stars out of five.

-Scot Weinberg of eFilmCritic stated in the film's review: "Though a marked improvement over its two immediate forefathers, Hellseeker suffers from the same maladies as the cheapies that came before: muddled storytelling, turgid pacing, unconvincing acting performances, and an overall sense of filmmakers simply not trying all that hard".
+Richard Scheib of Moria stated how "Hellseeker would have worked much more effectively if it were not a Hellraiser film, one suspects", rated it two and a half stars out of five.
+Scot Weiber of eFilmCritic stated: "Though a marked improvement over its two immediate forefathers, Hellseeker suffers from the same maladies as the cheapies that came before: muddled storytelling, turgid pacing, unconvincing acting performances, and an overall sense of filmmakers simply not trying all that hard".
 He described the film's finale as being "culled directly from cult-fave Jacob's Ladder" and rated the movie one star out of five.
-FilmThreat said it "rarely does it cross the mediocrity line from TV movie to feature film" and "all the cutbacks prove to make "H6" neither interesting nor involving".

-According to writer Tim Day, Clive Barker enjoyed an early version of the film, calling it his favorite in the series since Hellbound: Hellraiser II.